tylerdtran/tylerdtran/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🌱 I'm a UCLA Undergraduate student majoring in Computer Science and Linguistics and minoring in Data Science Engineering.
+🌱 I am a UCLA Undergraduate student majoring in Computer Science and Linguistics and minoring in Data Science Engineering.
-📚 I'm interested in Cloud Computing and Big Data and aspire to work as a Software Engineering with a particular emphasis in that field.
+📚 I am interested in and hoping to work in the intersection between software engineering, cloud computing and database systems.

 Contact Me